Schalenblende Stone: The Mystical Layered Crystal for Protection and Spiritual Growth

 International Deposits

 Outside Europe, significant deposits exist in Australia’s Broken Hill area, producing “Brunckite,” a secondary sphalerite combined with wurtzite and galena in layered formations.
-New South Wales yields specimens rivalling European quality.
+New South Wales yields specimens rivalling those of Europe.

 Canada’s Pine Point and Polaris mines produced Mississippi Valley Type schalenblende with distinctive characteristics and unique colour combinations.